BenProtus/cmsi-355/homework3/short-answer-problems.md

 ## 21.11 - Suppose you are an ISP that owns a / 22 address block.
 Show the CIDR allocation you would use to allocate address blocks to four customers who need addresses for 60 computers each.

 A / 22 address block indicates that only the last 10 bits of the address are mutable.
 Each customer needs 60 computers, therefore the last 6 bits must be reserved for the host.
-This means that we can use bits 23-26 to divide the address block four ways to accommadate each of the customers.
+This means that we can use bits 23-26 to divide the address block four ways to accommodate each of the customers.

-192.168.0.0/26
+* 192.168.0.0/26
-192.168.0.64/26
+* 192.168.0.64/26
-192.168.0.128/26
+* 192.168.0.128/26
-192.168.0.192/26
+* 192.168.0.192/26

 ## 21.12 - Suppose you are an ISP that owns a / 22 address block.
 Can you accommodate requests from six customers who need addresses for 9, 15, 20, 41, 128, and 260 computers, respectively?
 If so, how?
 If not, explain why.

-A / 22 address block is unable to accommadate these six customers' needs because there is no way to divide the block to host all the computers of each client simultaneously.
+A / 22 address block is unable to accommodate these six customers' needs because there is no way to divide the block to host all the computers of each client simultaneously.
 As above, a / 22 address block indicates that only the last 10 bits of the address are mutable.
 In order to host the maximum of 260 computers, a / 23 address block must be assigned to the client, leaving only the 23rd bit available to distinguish between clients.
-One bit cannot distinguish six different clients, therefore it is impossible to accommadate the requests of all the customers with a / 22 address block.
+One bit cannot distinguish six different clients, therefore it is impossible to accommodate the requests of all the customers with a / 22 address block.

 ## 21.13 - Write a computer program that reads an address in CIDR notation and prints the resulting address and mask in binary.